neurodroid/stimfit/doc/sphinx/howto/apcounting.rst

         Examples:
-        count_events(500,1000) returns the number of events found between t=500 ms and t=1500 ms above 0 in the current trace and show a stf marker. count_events(500,1000,0,False,-10,i) returns the number of events found below -10 in the trace i and show the corresponding stf markers.
+        count_events(500,1000) returns the number of events found between t=500 ms and t=1500 ms above 0 in the current trace and shows a stf marker. count_events(500,1000,0,False,-10,i) returns the number of events found below -10 in the trace i and shows the corresponding stf markers.
         """

         # sets the current trace or the one given in trace.